markusmoenig/Eldiron-Book/src/assets.md

 * **Utility** - Utility character tiles.
 Like a ship or a horse.
 * **Water** - Water tiles.
 Tiles where a ship can go.
 * **Effect** - Effect tiles, like an explosion.
-* **Icon** - In game icons (Swords, armor etc.).
+* **Icon** - In game icons for inventories etc (swords, armor etc.).
-* **UI Element** - UI Elements for screens and widgets.
+* **UI Element** - UI elements for screens and widgets.

- When you click the **Enter Tags** button you can assign a ',' separated *tags* to a tile, like *cupboard* or *waterfall*.
+ When you click the **Enter Tags** button you can assign command separated *tags* to a tile, like *cupboard* or *waterfall*.
 Tags are always lower case.
 Tags can be used to quickly find tiles or to auto-convert regions to different tile-maps (not yet implemented).

  By clicking the **Set Anim** button you create an animation for the first tile in the selected range.
 The other tiles will be set to *Unused* by default.

 The **Clear Anim** button will remove an animation sequence form the currently selected tile.

-The **Set Default** button will set the currently selected tile as the default tile of the tile-map, it will be shown as the tile-map icon in the overview.
+The **Set Default** button will set the currently selected tile as the default tile of the tile-map, it will be shown as the tile-map thumbnail in the overview.